North Jantzen Avenue water main construction

 Project overview

 We are replacing 2,200 feet of aging pipe with earthquake-resistant pipe, installing backflow devices, replacing five existing fire hydrants and adding one hydrant to the south side of Jantzen Beach.
-Construction will begin in December 2023 and will continue through May 2024.
+Construction began in December 2023 and will continue through May 2024.

 • Make the water system more resilient in an earthquake